-It’s that time of pregnancy where you are either too anxious about when the baby will finally be here.
-Everyone is asking “is the baby here yet?”, “can you feel the labour setting it?” or re-checking with you again and again about your “EDD”.
+It’s that time of pregnancy where you start feeling anxious about when the baby will finally be here.
+Everyone is asking “is the baby here yet?”, “can you feel the labour setting it?” or are re-checking with you again and again about your “EDD”.

 Likewise, you start feeling so settled in the pregnancy and wish that it would last a little while longer.
 After all, it’s beginning to get a little comfy (you’ve gotten used to the aches) and you can feel the reassurance of the baby moving around certain times of the day, plus daddy-to-be is showering all the love and attention on you.

 There are certain tell-tale signs of labour setting in that are hard to ignore.
 So here is how you can prepare for the baby and notice the signs of labour from the 35th week onwards.

 - Pack your bags and the baby’s bags separately.
 When the baby is born, its ideal to hand over the bag to the nurse so that they can decide what the baby needs to wear.
 The hospital maintains a certain temperature level.
 Hence, remember to pack sweaters, socks, cap and mittens.

 - You may need to check with your organisation on what all documents you need to submit to the hospital for medical claims.